-New Delhi: Biotechnology major Biocon on Tuesday said it has received approval from drug controller DCGI to market its product 'Itolizumab', used in the treatment of psoriasis.
+New Delhi: Biotechnology major Biocon today said it has received approval from drug controller DCGI to market its product `Itolizumab`, used in the treatment of psoriasis.

 "The company has received market authorisation from the Drug Controller General of India (DCGI) for its novel biologic Itolizumab, anti CD6 molecule, for the treatment of chronic plaque psoriasis," Biocon said in a statement.